 As for the ordinary association, Staatsblad 1870-64 acknowledges the existence of an association without legal personality (Articles 8 and 9).
 The ordinary association is commonly known by various titles in Indonesian language such as Perhimpunan, Ikatan, and Paguyuban.
 An ordinary association is prohibited from conducting activities as a legal entity; any action taken will be considered the action of an individual member of the association.
 Even though such associations are not considered legal entities, they are still regulated by Articles 1663 and 1664 of the Indonesian Civil Code.

-At present, there are initiatives from various entities, including the government, NGOs, and scholars to draft a new law concerning associations.
-However, as of May 2013, the Parliament has not put it on the schedule.
+At present, there are initiatives from various parties, including the government, NGOs, and scholars, to draft a new law concerning associations.
+However, as of the date of this Note's update, the Parliament has not put it on the schedule.